 Have you been accused of or arrested on suspicion of domestic violence in Lexington, KY?
 Do not underestimate the seriousness of these allegations.
 Call Suhre & Associates, LLC, at (859) 569-4014 to find out how our Lexington domestic violence lawyer can help you today.

 The only way to avoid serious, life-altering consequences is by asserting an aggressive defense from the start.
 Having an experienced Lexington criminal lawyer in your corner can make all the difference in the world for this fight.
+Contact our Lexington law office for a free consultation.

 How Suhre & Associates, LLC Can Help If You Have Been Charged with Domestic Violence in Lexington, Kentucky